Forests, Mountains, Temples, and Caves of Agastya

 While the seed power of this temple comes from the Samadhi of Agastya at the site ages ago, the energy has been carefully nurtured and intensified by the inclusion of Puja with mantra, the sincere devotion of millions, and the presence of 10,008 Shalgrams, representing Lord Vishnu, which were brought from the Nepali Himalayas in ancient times and used to form the outer covering of the moorthy itself.
 The blessings of Maha Vishnu at this great Siddha Shrine are beyond description.

-Visiting the temple and completing the darshan in wonderment, I and my pilgrimage partner, were pleasantly surprised and pleased to receive a very unique can of pudding with an attractive label showing the reclining Vishnu.
+Visiting the temple and completing the darshan in wonderment, I and my pilgrimage partner, were pleasantly surprised and pleased to receive a very unique can of pudding (yes, pudding!) with an attractive label showing the reclining Vishnu.
 Such a novel prasad I have not seen in nearly 50 years of visiting temples throughout India.
-We then passed through the sacred open spaces of the courtyard, flanked by beautiful stone carvings, and clutching sandalwood powder and other prasad.
+We then passed through the sacred open spaces of the courtyard, flanked by beautiful stone carvings, as we lovingly clutched sandalwood powder and other prasad.
 We felt spiritually wealthy indeed, for we were still under the spell of the intense spiritual vibrations of Lord Vishnu.
 Jai Jai Vital !

 Agastya Lives in the Southern Forest